-- · In our Retail Card sales platform, we launched new programs with Harbor Freight Tools and Verizon. - In our Payment Solutions sales platform, we announced our new partnerships with Adorama, Club Champion, HiSun, Modani Furniture and Piaggio, extended our program agreements with ABC Warehouse, Bernina, CarX, Englert, Hanks, Icahn Enterprises LP automotive brands (Pep Boys, AAMCO Transmissions, Precision Tune Auto Care, Cottman Transmission and Auto Plus Auto Parts), Living Spaces, Puronics and Vanderhall and completed the sale of loan receivables associated with the Yamaha portfolio. - In our CareCredit sales platform, we expanded our network through our new partnership with AdventHealth, extended Pets Best's relationship with Progressive and renewed our agreements with Vision Group Holdings and West Coast Dental.
+- In our Retail Card sales platform, we launched new programs with Harbor Freight Tools, Venmo and Verizon and extended our program agreement with Sam's Club. - In our Payment Solutions sales platform, we announced our new partnerships with Adorama, Club Champion, HiSun, Levin Furniture and Mattress, Modani Furniture and Piaggio, extended our program agreements with ABC Warehouse, Bernina, CarX, Englert, 4 Wheel Parts, Hanks, Icahn Enterprises LP automotive brands (Pep Boys, AAMCO Transmissions, Precision Tune Auto Care, Cottman Transmission and Auto Plus Auto Parts), Kane's Furniture, Living Spaces, Puronics, SVP Sewing Brands LLC, System Pavers and Vanderhall and completed the sale of loan receivables associated with the Yamaha portfolio. - In our CareCredit sales platform, we expanded our network through our new partnership with AdventHealth, launched other healthcare system partnerships with Lehigh Valley Health Network, St. Luke's University Health Network and Cox Health, extended Pets Best's relationship with Progressive, and renewed our agreements with Blue River Petcare, NVA, Vision Group Holdings and West Coast Dental.